Knowledge

 This will be your overall power and what you may have been wanting to achieve.

-1. Select the right equipment
+Step 1: Select the right equipment

 Your shooting skills will be as excellent as the shooting tools you choose to use.

-Having a bow that you can comfortably shoot with will make your shooting game better; however, you need to understand that any time you change your position, such as changing the angle you stand, you may be unable to hit the target.
+Having a bow that you can comfortably shoot with will make your shooting game better.
+However, you need to understand that any time you change your position, such as changing the angle you stand, you may be unable to hit the target.

 You may be having a bow that feels comfortable that will draw so nicely and quickly, but it ends up not being accurate for you.